P2-718na/SIR-model-simulation/README.md

 //(TODO check tests)

 ## Running
+This code was tested and running on _Mac OS X 10.14.6 Mojave_ and _Ubuntu 20.04 LTS (running on WSL)_.

 ### Running via terminal
 The easiest way to learn how to use this program is to read the help message.
 ```